State Guide

 Checking court records

-Iowa Courts Online for statewide district court context → county clerk of court for full case documents → Iowa Land Records (iowalandrecords.org) for property record context in counties covered by that aggregator.
+Iowa Courts Online for statewide district court context → county clerk of court for full case documents → Iowa Land Records for property record context in covered counties.
 For Council Bluffs and Pottawattamie County searches, extending to Douglas County, Nebraska (Omaha) is often necessary.
 For Davenport and Scott County searches, extending to Rock Island County, Illinois covers the Illinois side of the Quad Cities.
 See our court record search guide for how Iowa's unified district court structure compares nationally.

 Searching when the city is unknown